 Capability Description Use Case Guidance and Deployment-Specific Guidance Detonation Chamber Detonation chambers facilitate the detection of malicious code using protected and isolated execution environments to analyze the files.
 Agencies may consider a centralized detonation chamber capability or a capability deployed to a given cloud environment.
 When using the centralized model, agencies need to consider how losing connection between the cloud environment and the detonation chamber may affect the security or operation of the cloud deployment.
 When using a multi-environment model with different detonation chamber capabilities, agencies should understand the differences between the deployed capabilities.
 Detonation chamber detection capabilities may occur after a file has been ingested into the environment.
 In these instances, agencies need to understand how files are quarantined or removed from the cloud environments.
 Agencies need to account for that possibility when building applications.
-Data Loss Data loss prevention (DLP) Prevention technologies detect instances of the exfiltration either malicious or accidental, of agency data.
-Agencies should, where possible, consider data loss prevention in a holistic manner throughout the cloud environment and across the agency enterprise, ensuring data loss can be detected and potentially prevented when occurring over multiple modes of conveyance.
+Data Loss Prevention Data loss prevention (DLP) technologies detect instances of the exfiltration, either malicious or accidental, of agency data.
+Agencies should, where possible, consider data loss prevention in holistic manner throughout the cloud environment and across the agency enterprise, ensuring data loss can be detected and potentially prevented when occurring over multiple modes of conveyance.
 Agency data should be brought into or out of cloud deployments using authentication and transport mechanisms that can protect the confidentiality and integrity of the data in line with agency risk tolerances.
-DLP solutions at agency cloud deployments should ensure that sensitive data does not enter cloud deployments unless it is authorized to be stored in the cloud deployment.
-DLP solutions at agency cloud deployments must also consider any possibilities for file exfiltration from the cloud.
-CSPs may offer DLP services that can be added to a service offering.
-Alternatively, agencies can implement DLP controls.
-SaaS: SaaS may directly integrate DLP into the service or may support the integration of third-party DLP controls.
+DLP solutions at agency cloud deployment should ensure that sensitive data does not enter cloud deployment unless it is authorized to be stored in the cloud deployment.
+DLP solutions at agency cloud deployments must also consider ar possibilities for file exfiltration from the cloud.
+CSPs may offer DLF SaaS: SaaS may directly integrate DLP into the service or may support the integration of third-party DLP controls.
 Agencies must understand what is provided by these offerings and if these solutions are robust enough to detect sensitive agency data.
 PaaS/laaS: DLP may be implemented as part of security controls applying to traffic exiting the cloud deployment, or as controls integrated throughout the deployment, tracking data as it is collected in or moves through the cloud deployment.